swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 * [0-9] match any number
 * [a-c] match anything that has *a* or *b* or *c*

+For example, this allows us to find any lines that contain a x or a z

+    cat dictionary.txt | grep [xz]

 ### ExerciseTwo

 1. are there any lines in dictionary.txt that contain numbers?